jamesoram/ee-code-test/README.md

 mvn clean test
 ```

 I chose to use Serenity because it has good support for Cucumber.
-Cucumber isn't my favourite tool is real BDD isn't
+Cucumber isn't my favourite tool if real BDD isn't
 being applied, but it seems quite common in the industry.
 Thus, I thought it would be appropriate for this code test.